• Skip to primary navigation

 If image quality, size, and weight is the most important factor, you will want to look at purchasing a mirrorless camera.

 What is a mirrorless camera, you ask?
 Unlike a Digital SLR, this type of camera does not have a mirror reflex optical viewfinder — hence, the name mirrorless.
-This type of camera is perfect for people who still want an interchangeable lens without the weight of a DSLR.
+This type of camera is perfect for people who still want interchangeable lenses without the weight of a DSLR.

-Another plus for mirrorless is the electronic viewfinders because you can view the real-time effect of aperture and ISO adjustments, unlike a DSLR.
-If you want to take some of the guesswork out of your photography, then mirrorless is the way to go.
+Another plus for mirrorless is the electronic viewfinder because you can view the real-time effect of aperture and ISO adjustments, unlike a DSLR.
+If you want to take some of the guesswork out of your photography and you’re looking for a good lightweight camera, then mirrorless is the way to go.
 Below, you’ll find our recommendations for the best mirrorless travel cameras.

 How to Choose the Best Travel Camera